-The Department of Biochemistry has in-house research facilities, such as NMR, X-ray diffraction, crystallisation, biophysical analysis, analytical ultracentrifugation, FACS analysis, imaging microscopes.
 There is the possibility to use facilities in other departments across the division and to access remote facilities at the Rutherford Appleton Laboratory, DIAMOND Light Source and Harwell Science and Innovation Campus.

-Annual fees for entry in 2017-18
+Annual fees for entry in 2022-23

-Tuition and college fees are payable each year for the duration of your fee liability (your fee liability is the length of time for which you are required to pay course fees).
+Course fees are payable each year, for the duration of your fee liability (your fee liability is the length of time for which you are required to pay course fees).
 For courses lasting longer than one year, please be aware that fees will usually increase annually.
 For details, please see our guidance on changes to fees and charges.

-There are no compulsory elements of this programme that entail additional costs beyond fees (or, after fee liability ends, continuation charges) and living costs.
+There are no compulsory elements of this course that entail additional costs beyond fees (or, after fee liability ends, continuation charges) and living costs.
 However, please note that, depending on your choice of research topic and the research required to complete it, you may incur additional expenses, such as travel expenses, research expenses, and field trips.
 You will need to meet these additional costs, although you may be able to apply for small grants from your department and/or college to help you cover some of these expenses.

-In addition to your tuition and college fees, you will need to ensure that you have adequate funds to support your living costs for the duration of your course.
+In addition to your course fees, you will need to ensure that you have adequate funds to support your living costs for the duration of your course.

-For the 2017-18 academic year, the range of likely living costs for full-time study is between c. £1,290 and £1,840 for each month spent in Oxford.
+For the 2023-24 academic year, the range of likely living costs for full-time study is between c. £1,290 and £1,840 for each month spent in Oxford.
 Full information, including a breakdown of likely living costs in Oxford for items such as food, accommodation and study costs, is available on our living costs page.
 When planning your finances for any future years of study in Oxford beyond 2023-24, it is suggested that you allow for potential increases in living expenses of 5% or more each year – although this rate may vary significantly depending on how the national economic situation develops.
 UK inflationary increases will be kept under review and this page updated.